mab253/software-interventions-spring22/README.md

 **Week 7: Mar.
 14** \
 *Unblocking the System: Automations and Chatbots*

-**FEEDBACK POINT 1: project logs will receive feedback today**

 **Readings due today:**
   - "Resource One" from _Broad Band_, Claire Evans (will post pages)
   - on automation (will post)

-**Feedback: I will give feedback on your blog posts so far by this date**
+**Feedback Point 1: I will give feedback on your blog posts so far by this date**

 for next class: \
 **Assignment:** Write project log #4, prototype & project validation